tianon/debian-bin/repo/README.md

 To generate the primary repository metadata (`dists/xxx`, `pool/xxx`, `incoming/xxx`, etc), invoke `apt-ftparchive-wrapper.sh`.

-To validate and move files from `incoming/xxx` into the appropriate `pool/xxx` subdirectories, invoke `incoming.sh`.
+To validate and move files from `incoming/xxx` into the appropriate `pool/xxx` subdirectories, invoke `incoming.sh` (or use `dinstall.sh` to auto-run `apt-ftparchive-wrapper.sh` to regenerate the appropriate files too).

 To build source packages for a particular arch+suite+component combination, invoke `buildd.sh` and then use `dput-local` to copy the `.changes` files into the appropriate `incoming/xxx` directory.